MatthewWeathers/winbgi-on-visual-studio/README.md

 ## Rationale - Why use an old library?
 In the context of education, we want students to be able to create C++ programs that have graphics with minimal effort, right from the beginning.
 The "empty" Windows Application template in Visual Studio has 170+ lines of complicated code with handlers and classes.
 So many Introduction to Computer Science classes avoid that altogether and teach students C++ using just command-line text-based program.

 Using the WinBGI graphics library is a good middle ground between just teaching students only text-based program (which many see as boring), and trying to teach first-years students how to write full Windows applications.
-Using this WinBGI system, in order to draw a line on the screen, students just need to know these two lines:
+Using this WinBGI system, in order to draw a line on the screen, students just need to use these three lines:
 ```
 #include "graphics.h"

+initwindow(800, 600);
 line(20, 20, 100, 80);
 ```
 This allows students to focus on learning coding, rather than having to figure out a whole modern GUI system.
 For example, here's a nested loop that draws boxes on the screen.
 It's easy to visualize how the nested loop works when it's graphically visible: